mackerman44/DeadwaterPaper/README.md

 > Blackman, Michael S. Hall, and Richard A. Carmichael, (2022).
 > *Compendium of R code and data for Northern Pikeminnow Abundance in
 > Deadwater Slough, Salmon River, Idaho, and Potential Impacts to Local
 > Chinook Salmon Populations*.
-Accessed 07 Apr 2022.
+Accessed 12 Jun 2022.
 Online at
 > <https://doi.org/xxx/xxx>

 ## Contents